-The absolute maximum external voltage is 5.5V for the on-board level shifters, and the standard operating condition of the PIC18F56Q71 is 1.8-5.5V.
+The absolute maximum external voltage is 5.5V for the on-board level shifters, and the standard operating condition of the AVR64EA48 is 1.8-5.5V.
 Applying a higher voltage may cause permanent damage to the board.

-Info: If an external voltage is applied without pulling the VOFF pin low and an external supply pulls the voltage lower than the monitoring window's lower limit (target voltage setting - 100 mV), the on-board debugger status LED will blink rapidly and shut the on-board regulator off.
-If an external voltage is suddenly removed when the VOFF pin is not pulled low, the status LED will start to blink rapidly until the on-board debugger detects the new situation and switches the target voltage regulator back on.
+Info: The on-board debugger status LED will blink rapidly and shut the on-board regulator off when applying an external voltage without pulling the VOFF pin low - and an external supply pulls the voltage lower than the monitoring window's lower limit (target voltage setting - 100 mV).
+The status LED starts blinking rapidly until the on-board debugger detects the new situation and switches the target voltage regulator back on if suddenly removing an external voltage when the VOFF pin is not pulled low.